-I still can’t believe I actually got this red-breasted nuthatch on camera.
+When I saw my first red-breasted nuthatch, I couldn’t believe I actually got it on camera.
 I had seen one once before, but it was on the move and I wasn’t able to get a good photo.
-I almost missed this one as well — they have a habit of mixing in with other flocks, and when I first saw his head peeking through I mistook it for just another chickadee!
+I almost missed my first shot as well — they have a habit of mixing in with other flocks, and when I first saw his head peeking through I mistook it for just another chickadee.

-During nesting, the red-breasted nuthatch will collect the sticky resin from coniferous tree for their nest.
-The female will put the resin inside, and the male on the outside.
+During nesting, the red-breasted nuthatch collects the sticky resin from the coniferous trees for their nest.
+The female puts the resin inside, and the male on the outside.
 It might help keep out predators, but it also means that the nuthatch must have a perfect dive when entering the nest to avoid getting all sticky.